The $20 Billion Problem

 - Identify AI opportunity areas

-- Preliminary fit assessment (optimization, automation, or re-imagination)
+- Preliminary fit assessment

-Hour 2: Success Criteria & Multi-Dimensional Metrics
+Success Criteria and Multi-Dimensional Metrics

 - Define success across financial, operational, customer, and strategic dimensions